Privacy Settings

 • Crowd Simulation and Digital Twin Technology: The integration of passenger flow data with crowd simulation models and digital twin technology is transformer.
 It validates predictive models, leading to more accurate forecasts and the development of cost-effective, efficient building designs.
 This approach allows for a predictive adjustment to infrastructure plans, ensuring they accommodate actual user needs.

 • Measuring Construction and Maintenance Impact: Assessing the impact of construction and unscheduled maintenance on station operations is essential.
-Video surveillance cameras help to plan construction at train stations to keep disruptions low, and ensure the station works well and passengers have a good experience.
+CCTV cameras help to plan construction at train stations to keep disruptions low, and ensure the station works well and passengers have a good experience.
 This forward-looking approach is crucial for maintaining operational processes and ensuring continuous service during infrastructure upgrades or necessary maintenance activities.

 Train Station Optimization